AverageHomosapien/SEM-Coursework/README.md

-# hamilton_calum_set008101_coursework1

-## Summary
-This is the second part of the Software Engineering Methods coursework where we need to implement the application.

-## Author:
-Calum Hamilton

-## Date Due:
-09/04/2018
+# Software Engineering Methods Coursework

+Second year coursework.

+I implemented a bike-ordering system allowing customisation of the bike and purchase order.
+It developed an application from UML and activity diagrams.